Materials Engineering

 Classes may be held in the morning, afternoon and evening.

-Italian Language and Literatures
+Italian Language and Literature

 20/03/2020 18:13

-The Italian Language and Literatures program at UFSC is one of the most dynamic Italian degree programs in Brazil.
+The Italian Language and Literature program at UFSC is one of the most dynamic Italian degree programs in Brazil.
 Its faculty is strongly committed to research and outreach in the areas of linguistic, literary and translation studies.

 The program, located in the state of Santa Catarina, is situated in a context where approximately 60% of the population has Italian ancestry.
 Serving as a key institutional hub in this reality, it adopts a plurilingual approach as a historical and cultural characteristic of the state.